 - Actively engaging in problem solving

-- Recognizing him/herself as a unique individual having his/her own abilities, feeling and interests
+- Recognizing themselves as a unique individual having their own abilities, feelings, and interests

-- Regulating his/her responses to the needs and feelings of others and to the requirements of different environments and events
+- Regulating responses to the needs and feelings of others in different environments

 - Developing positive relationships with peers